Chase Freedom® Student credit card review: Solid intro to Ultimate Rewards

 $20 Good Standing bonus

-If you keep your account in good standing by paying on time, you can qualify for a $20 good standing credit each year.
-This credit is awarded on your cardmember anniversary each year for up to five years.
+If you keep your account in good standing by paying your balance on time, you can qualify for a $20 good standing credit each year.
+Chase offers this credit on your cardmember anniversary each year for up to the first five years.
 While this is obviously not an earth-shattering amount of money, it’s a nice added bonus for staying on the right track financially.

 The Chase Freedom Student card includes purchase protection coverage in case something you bought with the card is damaged or stolen.
 This coverage is good for up to 120 days after the purchase date and covers you up to $500 per claim and up to $50,000 per account.
-Given how much the average student spends on expensive items like textbooks and electronics, this could be a life-saver.
+Given how much the average student spends on expensive items like textbooks and electronics, this kind of coverage could be a lifesaver.

 Extended warranty coverage

 For items purchased with the card, you can get an extra year’s worth of coverage added to manufacturers’ warranties of three years or less.
-This means if you bought something with the card that offered a one-year warranty, you’d be covered for two years—which should offer a bit more peace of mind.
+This feature means if you bought something with the card that offered a one-year warranty, you’d be covered for two years — which should offer a bit more peace of mind.

 Trip cancellation and interruption insurance